Rules For Peaceful And Effective Co-Parenting

 When parents go to court in New Jersey, they often hear about the Children’s Bill of Rights.
 It is a list of rules that the court will often include to an order regarding parenting time and custody.
-Many of these rules appear to be common sense – but when you are going through a divorce common sense sometimes seems to go out of the window.
-In creating an effective parenting plan, the Children’s Bill of Rights are incorporated into the plan.
+Many of these rules appear to be common sense – but when you are going through a divorce, common sense sometimes seems to go out of the window.
+In creating an effective parenting plan, the Children’s Bill of Rights is incorporated into the plan.

-- DO NOT talk negatively, or allow others to talk negatively, about the other parent in hearing range of the child.
+- DO NOT talk negatively, or allow others to talk negatively about the other parent in hearing range of the child.

 - DO NOT question the children about the other parent or the activities of the other parent regarding their personal lives.